Answered By: Aldo Urquiza

 Full text – see only content that you can read in full text

-Scholarly/peer reviewed – limit to peer-reviewed articles
+Scholarly/peer-reviewed – limit to peer-reviewed articles

 Date – newer content is usually best unless you need historical information